 Withdrawal procedures for students called to active duty

 USM will readmit Active Duty, Reserve, or National Guard students, partners, and dependents who withdrew to perform military service.
-The readmitted student will maintain the same academic standing he or she had when last in attendance at Saint Mary, so long as the absence does not exceed certain time restrictions.
+The readmitted student will maintain the same academic standing he or she had when last in attendance at the University of Saint Mary, so long as the absence does not exceed one calendar year.

 When you are ready to return, contact the university's Veterans Certifying Official if you wish to resume using your MGIB educational benefits or use them for the first time.

 Under the G.I.
 Bill, you may be eligible to keep the benefits you've already received and may be able to extend your ending date for benefits.
 Visit the G.I.
 Bill website for more information.